golddranks/lfs_docker/README.md

 docker build --tag lfs .
 docker run -it --privileged -v $PWD:/workdir lfs
 ```
+The image needs to be run as privileged, because mounting doesn't work inside
+the container without that capability.
+We need to mount the LFS system image during the preparation steps.

 At your choice, you can automatically perform the steps in the LFS book by
 running script files that correspond to the chapters in the book.
 At least